deuxfleurs-org/garage/doc/drafts/admin-api.md

 }
 ```

-#### RemoveLocalBucketAlias `POST /v2/RemoveLocalBucketAlias`
+#### RemoveBucketAlias `POST /v2/RemoveBucketAlias`

-Removes a local alias for a bucket in the namespace of a specific access key.
+Removes an alias for a bucket in the namespace of a specific access key.
+If `accessKeyId` is specified, the alias is removed from the local namespace
+of the key.
+Otherwise, the alias is removed from the global namespace.

 Request body format: